F/3278 Lance Corporal Albert Bierton, Middlesex Regiment

 Albert Bierton is commemorated on the War Memorials on the village green and in St Peter & St Paul’s Church, Little Gaddesden.
 He is also named on the Roll of Honour in the church.

 Albert Bierton is also commemorated on the grave of his parents Eli and Matilda Bierton in the old churchyard of St Peter and St Paul’s Church, Little Gaddesden.
 His sister Violet and brother-in-law Bert Chapman are also remembered here.
-The grave is located North of the East end of the church.
+The grave is located North of the East end of the church, immediately South of William Newman’s grave, in the same row.

 The inscription reads: